IbtihelKalthoum/Cafe-Management-System/README.md

-## 🌟 Features
+## 🌟 Core Features

+### For Admin:

-- **Responsive Dashboard**: 📊 Manage orders, track sales, and view analytics.
+- **Cafe Dashboard**: 📊 A holistic view of all cafe operations in one place.
-- **Inventory Management**: 🍞🥐 Monitor stock levels and get alerts on low inventory items.
-- **Order Processing**: 🛍️ Facilitate smooth order-to-delivery processes with automated workflows.
-- **Customer Management**: 👥 Maintain a database of regular customers, manage loyalty programs, and offer personalized deals.
+- **Product Management**: 🥐 Ability to add, update, or remove products seamlessly.
+- **Category Management**: 🏷️ Organize products by adding or editing categories.
+- **User Authorization**: 🛂 Control access by accepting or declining user registrations.

+### For Users:

+- **Product Exploration**: 🔍 Browse products with ease and clarity.
+- **Order Placement**: 🛍️ A streamlined process to select products and place orders.
+- **Bill Generation**: 🧾 Instantly generate and print bills for your orders.

 ## 🛠️ Built Using